cosnomi/lvm-backup/README.md

 In other words, this project is not tested on the production environment.

 # Note
-Any pull requests are appreciated, but note that I'm relatively new to GitHub and unfailiar with OSS manner.
+Any pull requests are appreciated, but note that I'm relatively new to GitHub and unfailiar with OSS manners.